Kernix13/vision-grid-express/README.md

   - Past search terms are saved and can be revisited, each automatically loading the next page of results.
 - Image Cards
   - Browse results as compact cards.
-  - Save or remove images directly from the grid.
+  - Save or remove images directly from the cards.
   - Click any image to view a larger, aspect-correct version in a modal.
 - Modal Viewer
   - Navigate through all images currently loaded on the page.